aduquehd/realtime-chat/README.md

 Also, an user can execute a bot command, writing "/stock=APPL".
 It will execute a web socket call to another server dedicated to the bot process.
 The bot will get the data of APPL and show the result into the room for all users.

+The project has unit test that coverage the Rest API to get a room messages:
+`python manage.py test`

 ## Technical setup (It take about 5 minutes)